-Over the years, scientists have come up with bandages to detect bedsores before they appear, paint-on bandages that tell doctors how the healing process is coming along, and dressings that change color when an infection is present.
+Over the years, scientists have come up with bandages to detect bedsores before they appear, paint-on bandages that tell doctors how the healing process is coming along, and dressings that change colour when an infection is present.
 Now, a team of researchers from Northwestern University has created a stem cell-attracting bandage with a single purpose in mind – giving the body a helping hand in healing diabetic wounds.

 According to the International Diabetes Federation, an estimated 415 million people across the globe suffer from the condition, and one person dies from it every six seconds.
 As the disease develops, it can cause nerve damage, and often patients will lose the ability to fully feel their feet.
-This means that when a diabetic person cuts their foot, or gets something as ordinary as a blister, they sometimes won’t notice it at all, and therefore won’t treat it.
+This means that when a diabetic person cuts their foot or gets something as ordinary as a blister, they sometimes won’t notice it at all, and therefore won’t treat it.

 Additionally, high glucose levels associated with the condition can thicken capillary walls, slowing down blood circulation and making it more difficult for the body to get the cells to the wound site, and get the healing process underway.
 When the two issues are combined, it’s easy to see how a tiny injury can result in a life-threatening situation.